chippawah/proxmox-cluster-example/README.md

 ### Result of the commands:

 The last command will output a table similar to the one below.
-The values used in the provider config should be saved somewhere like Vault to ensure secure access later when managing resources in Proxmox.
+It will contain the API token secret value which will be different from the one below.
+The values returned here should ideally be saved somewhere like Vault to ensure secure access later when managing resources in Proxmox.

 name         | value                                    | provider config value
 -------------|------------------------------------------|----------------------
 full-tokenid | terraform-prov@pve!terraform-provisioner | `pm_api_token_id`
 info         | {"privsep":0}                            | _N/A_
-value        | e5d09f8d-3fac-44e7-bcdb-a098ddcfd54a     | `pm_api_token_secret`
+value        | e5d09f8d-XXXX-XXXX-XXXX-a098ddcfd54a     | `pm_api_token_secret`

 # Installing Terraform

 Following the instructions here: https://learn.hashicorp.com/tutorials/terraform/install-cli

-Run the following command block to install the Terraform cli tool
+Run the following command block to install the Terraform cli tool on Debian systems.

 ```$sh
 sudo apt-get update && sudo apt-get install -y gnupg software-properties-common curl ; \